gem/oq-engine/doc/adv-manual/general.rst

   Generated /tmp/report_1644.rst
   <Monitor info, duration=10.910529613494873s, memory=60.16 MB>

-You can open `/tmp/report_1644.rst` and read the informations listed there (`1644` is the calculation ID, the number will be different each time).
+You can open `/tmp/report_1644.rst` and read the information listed there (`1644` is the calculation ID, the number will be different each time).

 3. It can be invoked without a `job.ini` file, and it that case it provides